vcjhwebdev/slapjack/README.md

 ## Features

-- A simple game of slapjack involving a player and a computer
+- A simple game of slapjack involving a player and a computer fighting over a deck of cards

 ### Changelog